-B.1.1 The Engineering Society of Queen's University will acknowledge the existence of Design Team and Design Club affiliated groups.

-B.1.2 A Design Team is considered to be a special form of an Engineering Society ratified affiliated group under the Director of Design and overseen by the Vice President (Student Affairs).
-Design Teams develop projects that compete in engineering design competitions against other post-secondary institutions or professional groups.

-B.1.3 A Design Club is considered to be a special form of an Engineering Society ratified affiliated group under the Director of Design and overseen by the Vice President (Student Affairs).
-Design Clubs perform technical research or are an interim to become a Design Team for prospective groups that require space but do not yet have it.
+- B.1.1 The Engineering Society of Queen's University will acknowledge the existence of Design Team and Design Club affiliated groups. - B.2 A Design Team is considered to be a special form of an Engineering Society ratified affiliated group under the Director of Design and overseen by the Vice President (Student Affairs).
+Design Teams develop projects that compete in engineering design competitions against other post-secondary institutions or professional groups. - B.3 A Design Club is considered to be a special form of an Engineering Society ratified affiliated group under the Director of Design and overseen by the Vice-President (Student Affairs).
+Design Clubs are eligible for the Space Allocation matrix provided they have a competition against other post-secondary institutions or professional groups. - B.4 Design Clubs are unable to build any kind of project unless it is on Queen's controlled properties overseen by their faculty advisor. - a.
+Design Clubs are only able to apply to Dean's Donation after they have been ratified for one year.

-B.1.4 The Engineering Society shall recognize the student organizations listed in By-Law 10.D as design teams and design clubs of the Engineering Society.

-B.1.5 Safety is the main concern in the competitive design team space.
-Since Design Groups will know their specific safety concerns and procedures, each team must complete a standard safety inspection checklist at the end of each operation month during the academic year (September, October, November, January, February, and March).
+- B.4.2 The Engineering Society shall recognize the student organizations listed in By-Law 10.D as design teams and design clubs of the Engineering Society. - B.4.3 The Engineering Society may also have design clubs, to be listed below if existing. - B.4.4 Safety is the main concern in the competitive design team space.
+Since design teams will know their specific safety concerns and procedures, each team must complete a standard safety inspection checklist at the end of each operation month during the academic year (September, October, November, January, February, and March).
 The checklist must be completed by each team's Safety Officer and signed by the Director of Design.
-Failure to submit a checklist by the determined due date shall result in a warning, administered by the Director of Design.

-B.1.6 The safety officer of each group must ensure that team members are using appropriate personal protective equipment (PPE) when working in either the shared team space or individual team bay.

-B.1.7 In order to have access to the space, the members must have valid WHMIS training.
+Failure to submit a checklist by the determined due date shall result in a warning, administered by the Director of Design. - B.4.5 The safety officer of each team must ensure that team members are using appropriate personal protective equipment (PPE) when working in either the shared team space or individual team bay. - B.4.6 In order to have access to the competitive design team space, the member must have valid WHMIS training.
 If a non-WHMIS certified member wishes to work in the building, they must be accompanied by a person with valid WHMIS training.

-B.2 Ratification Guidelines
+B.5 Ratification Guidelines